Qryptify/qryptify/qryptify_strategy/README.md

 - Signals on close; fills at next open with slippage.
 - Stops may gap; gap‑through exits at open, otherwise at stop (both with slippage).
 - ATR sizing; orders respect lot step, min notional, and tick size.
+- Fees: applied on both entry and exit notionals; shows total fees and average effective bps in the report.
 - Flips close at next open then re‑enter opposite (two fees).

 ## Optimizer